ladymicaela/react-widgets/README.md

 ## Background

-I used React to create a few simple widgets.
+I wanted to create a collection of simple widgets that I could use as a reference for future projects.

+Currently the collection contains:

+* A Clock
+* Tabs
+* Autocomplete

 ## Technologies